-It’s common for businesses to require multiple price lists to support several different workflows such as individual customer pricing, purchasing products in foreign currencies and maintaining multiple retail prices for globally dispersed retail outlets.
+It’s common for businesses to require multiple price lists to support several different workflows such as individual customer pricing, purchasing products in foreign currencies, and maintaining multiple retail prices globally dispersed retail outlets.

-By default, TradeGecko features Wholesale, Retail and Buy price lists.
-However, we support the creation of as many price lists as you need to achieve your operational workflows.
-In this article, we’ll guide you through managing price lists, including which method we recommend when updating variants.
+By default, QuickBooks Commerce features Wholesale, Retail, and Buy price lists.
+However, we support creating as many price lists as you need to achieve your operational workflows.
+This article will guide you by managing price lists, including which method we recommend when updating variants.

 Setting up a new Price List

-You’ll need to give each new price list a name and select the currency (pre-existing in your TradeGecko account) before it can be saved.
+You’ll need to give each new price list a name and select the currency (pre-existing in your QuickBooks Commerce account) before it can be saved.

 At this stage, you can also choose a price list type.
-The price list type determines its availability throughout TradeGecko.
-The Sell type is used for sales process (sales orders, sales channel sync etc) and the Buy type is used for purchase order creation.
+The price list type determines its availability throughout QuickBooks Commerce.
+The Sell type is used for the sales process (sales orders, sales channel sync, etc.), and the Buy type is used for purchase order creation.

-Once you've entered the details click CREATE PRICE LIST.
-At this stage the price list has been created and you can now add new prices for each of your variants.
-To help with this process the CREATE PRICE LIST button will change to PROCEED TO ADD PRICES VIA CSV.
+Once you've entered the details, click CREATE PRICE LIST.
+The price list has been created at this stage, and you can now add new prices for each of your variants.
+The CREATE PRICE LIST button will change to PROCEED TO ADD PRICES VIA CSV to help with this process.
 Clicking this option will direct you to the Price List CSV update tool.
 More details are available in this article.

 Viewing a Price List

 Clicking a price list will forward you to a list of all variants that have a price on the selected list.
-You can then click any of the variants to direct you to the variant details page where you can edit it's attributes if required.
+You can then click any variants to direct you to the variant details page, where you can edit its attributes if required.

 It’s possible to filter the list of variants by one or more of the following properties: